 Figure 1.
-Left: A mapping of the HQE DOMs (black) and standard normal quantum efficiency (NQE) DOMs (gray).
+Left: A mapping of the HQE DOMs (black) and standard NQE DOMs (gray).
 Right: The version of AC coupling, old toroids (black) and new toroids (gray).
 DOMs that have been removed from service are shown in white.

-The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a gain of 10^7 and high voltage around 1200 V (an typical amplified single photoelectron will generate a $\approx 6 \text{ mV}$ peak voltage at the input to the front-end amplifiers).
-The PMTs operate with the anodes at high voltage and the signal is AC coupled to the front-end amplifiers.
-There are two versions of AC coupling in the detectors both of which use custom designed a wide-band bifilar wound 1:1 toroidal transformers1 (the DOM specific AC coupling versions, new and old toroids, are shown in the right side of Fig. 1).
-The DOMs with the old toroids were designed with an impedance of 43Ω , while the new toroids are 50Ω [8].
+The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a gain 43 of 10^7 and high voltage around 1200 V (a typical amplified single photoelectron will generate a 44 $\approx 6 \,\mathrm{mV}$ peak voltage at the input to the front-end amplifiers).
+The PMTs operate with the anodes 45 at high voltage and the signal is AC coupled to the front-end amplifiers.
+There are two versions 46 of AC coupling in the detectors, both of which use custom-designed wideband bifilar wound 1:1 47 toroidal transformers1 (the DOM-specific AC-coupling versions, new and old toroids, are shown 48 on the right side of Fig. 1).
+The DOMs with the old toroids were designed with an impedance of 49 43 Ω , while the new toroids are 50 Ω [8].
+50

-IceCube relies on two observables per DOM to reconstruct events: the total number of detected photons and their timing distribution.
-Both the timing and the number of photons are extracted from the on-board digitized waveforms in software.
-The waveforms are deconvolved into a series of scaled single photoelectron pulses (so-called pulse series) and the integral of the individual scaled pulses (divided by the load resistance) defines the observed charge.
-It will often be expressed in units of PE, or photoelectrons, which further scales the measured charge by the charge of a single electron times the nominal gain (107).
-Accurately characterization of the individual PMT charge distributions is crucial for calibration and event reconstructions relying on charge information.
-The charge distribution can also be used to assess long term detector performance and identifying discrepancies between data and Monte Carlo.
-It is therefore critically important to accurately measure the single photoelectron charge distribution in order to understand the IceCube detector behavior.
+IceCube relies on two observables per DOM to reconstruct events: the total number of detected 51 photons and their timing distribution.
+Both the timing and the number of photons are extracted from 52 the on-board digitized waveforms in software.
+The waveforms are deconvolved into a series of 53 scaled single-photoelectron pulses (so-called pulse series) and the integral of the individual pulses 54 (divided by the load resistance) defines the observed charge.
+It will often be expressed in units of 55 PE, or photoelectrons, which further divides the measured charge by the charge of a single electron 56 times the nominal gain (10^7) .
+Accurate characterization of the individual PMT charge distributions 57 is crucial for calibration and event reconstructions relying on charge information.
+The charge 58 distribution can also be used to assess long term detector performance and identifying discrepancies 59 between data and Monte Carlo.
+It is therefore critically important to accurately measure the single 60 photoelectron charge distribution in order to understand the IceCube detector behavior.
+61

-When one or more photons produce a voltage at the anode sufficient to trigger the on-board discriminator (set via a DAC to approximately 1.3 mV, or equivalently 0.25PE), the signal acquisi-
+When one or more photons produce a voltage at the anode sufficient to trigger the onboard discriminator (set via a DAC to approximately 1.3 mV, or equivalently to 0.25PE), the signal acquisition process is triggered.
+The signal is fed into four parallel input channels.
+Three of the

-1Conventional AC coupling high voltage ceramic capacitors can produce noise from leakage currents and impractical requirements on the capacitors in order to meet the signal droop and undershoot requirements.
+1Conventional AC-coupling high-voltage ceramic capacitors can produce noise from leakage currents and impractical requirements on the capacitors in order to meet the signal droop and undershoot requirements.
 The toroidal transformer effectively acts as a high-pass filter with good signal fidelity at high frequencies.
-It also provides higher reliability than capacitive coupling, and reduces the stored energy which might cause damage if there is HV discharge in the system [7].
-However, the toroidal transformer AC coupling also introduces signal droop and undershoot.
+It also provides higher reliability than capacitive coupling and reduces the stored energy, which might cause damage if there is HV discharge in the system [7].
+However, the toroidal-transformer AC coupling also introduces signal droop and undershoot.